fusioncharts/dev_centre_docs/getting-started/vue/slice-data-plot-using-custom-api-in-vuejs.md

 The above chart has been rendered using the following steps:

 1. Include the necessary libraries and components using `import`.
-For example, `react-fusioncharts`, `fusioncharts`, etc.
+For example, `vue-fusioncharts`, `fusioncharts`, etc.

+2. Register `vue-fusioncharts` component.

-2. Store the chart configuration in a JSON object.
+3. Store the chart configuration in a JSON object.
 In the JSON object:
     * Set the chart type as `pie2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * Set the width and height of the chart in pixels.
     * Set the `dataFormat` as JSON.